aws-samples/aws-batch-comp-infrastructure-sample/README.md

 ### Creating the Base Docker Leader and Worker Images for Solvers

 To simplify the solver construction process, this year we are providing two base Docker images that manage most of the infrastructure necessary for solvers and mediate access to AWS resources.
 You must extend these images in order to create the leader and worker images to use for the competition.
-Teams will build these images on their local workstation and extend the images to construct their solvers.
+Teams will build these images on their local workstation and extend the images to construct their solvers.  **N.B.:** if you are entering the parallel track only, you do not need to build a worker image or store it in ECS.
+For the parallel case, set the number of workers to zero when you run the solver.

 #### Build `satcomp-common-base:latest` image